-Search on for man who killed 2 officers in Southern California
+Suspect in killing of 2 officers arrested

 Robots help search for suspect

-Since the shooting, officers from Palm Springs and nearby law enforcement agencies converged on the neighborhood and surrounded a house where the shooter may be holed up.
+Following the shooting, officers from Palm Springs and nearby law enforcement agencies converged on the neighborhood and surrounded a house where they believed the shooter was holed up.

-"They're going to treat the house as if he's still in it," Reyes said.

-Reyes did not discuss the suspect's potential motive.
-As a precaution, Reyes said police have established a four-block perimeter and urged neighborhood residents to stay inside.
+Reyes did not discuss the suspect's motive.
+As a precaution, Reyes said police had established a four-block perimeter and urged neighborhood residents to stay inside.

 Reyes asked the public not to use social media to show movements of officers who surrounded the house.